-Be a non-registered MR Technologist who has graduated from an associate's degree program and meets at least one of the criteria below:

-- MRI AAS degree (or higher) graduate from an educational institution not approved by ARRT at time of graduation - Three failed attempts of the ARRT Certification and Registration Examination - Did not apply for ARRT Certification and Registration Examination exam within three years of graduation - AAS degree (or higher) graduate in any discipline
+- Be a non-registered MR Technologist who has graduated from an associate's degree program and meets at least one of the criteria below: - MRI AAS degree (or higher) graduate from an educational institution not approved by ARRT at time of graduation - Three failed attempts of the ARRT Certification and Registration Examination - Did not apply for ARRT Certification and Registration Examination exam within three years of graduation - AAS degree (or higher) graduate in any discipline

-MRI Short applicants must meet with the Program Director prior to enrollment in the program and provide proof of completion/transcripts of the associate's (or other) degree.
+MRI Qualification Certificate applicants must meet with the Program Director prior to enrollment in the program and provide proof of completion/transcripts of the associate's (or other) degree.

-Physical Demands of Ultrasound Programs
+Physical and Emotional Demands of Ultrasound and Imaging Programs

-In order to participate in an Ultrasound Program, students are required to travel to facilities and hospitals with unpredictable environments.
+In order to participate in an Ultrasound or Imaging Program, students are required to travel to facilities and hospitals with unpredictable environments.
 Students need to have the endurance to adapt to a physically and emotionally demanding program.

-Students must be able to perform the following physical requirements, with or without accommodations.
+Students must be able to perform the following physical and emotional requirements, with or without accommodations.
 Students wanting to request accommodations for physical or mental disabilities should contact the ADA Compliance Coordinator: ADAComplianceCoordinator@wcui.edu and review the Disability Accommodation policy in the Catalog.

 - Strength: Sufficient strength to lift, move and transfer most patients; to move and carry equipment; and to perform CPR (which requires sufficient body weight and adequate lung expansion).
 Students may be required to stand for long periods of time. - Mobility: Sufficient to bend, stoop, get down on the floor; combination of strength, dexterity, mobility and coordination to assist patients; ability to move around physically and adequately in confined spaces (patient rooms, bathrooms, treatment settings, around patient equipment, etc.).
-Be able to perform all physical skills required to deliver patient care such as CPR, ambulation, transport, reposition, lifting, and other nursing duties. - Fine Motor Movements: Necessary to manipulate the ultrasound probe and machine knobology, syringes and IVs; to assist patients with feeding and hygiene; to write appropriate notations; to document in health record; to perform sterile procedures and other skilled procedures.
-Use hands to handle, control, or feel objects, tools, or controls. - Speech: Ability to speak clearly to communicate with staff, physicians, patients and families. - Vision: Visually assess patients to determine and observe their health status; skin tone, color changes, dermatological conditions, non-verbal behaviors, changes in signs and symptoms of illness, health improvement or deterioration, etc. The ability to distinguish the different shades of grey to identify anatomical structures. - Hearing: include monitoring signs and symptoms, communicating with patients, being alerted and responding to alarms, hear if a patient is in distress, communicating via telephone and the ability to call for rapid response or code team, ability to hear the pulse return with the use of a stethoscope and assess blood flow with both pulse wave and continuous wave Doppler techniques. - Touch: Ability to palpate both superficially and deeply and to discriminate tactile sensations.

-• Ability to speak, write and understand English fluently.
+Be able to perform all physical skills required to deliver patient care such as CPR, ambulation, transport, reposition, lifting, and other nursing duties. - Fine Motor Movements: Necessary to manipulate the ultrasound probe and machine knobology (ultrasound programs), syringes and IVs; to assist patients with feeding and hygiene; to write appropriate notations; to document in health record; to perform sterile procedures and other skilled procedures.
+Use hands to handle, control, or feel objects, tools, or controls. - Speech: Ability to speak clearly to communicate with staff, physicians, patients and families.

+- Vision: Visually assess patients to determine and observe their health status; skin tone, color changes, dermatological conditions, non-verbal behaviors, changes in signs and symptoms of illness, health improvement or deterioration, etc. The ability to distinguish the different shades of grey to identify anatomical structures (ultrasound programs). - Hearing: include monitoring signs and symptoms, communicating with patients, being alerted and responding to alarms, hear if a patient is in distress, communicating via telephone and the ability to call for rapid response or code team, ability to hear the pulse return with the use of a stethoscope and assess blood flow with both pulse wave and continuous wave Doppler techniques (ultrasound programs. - Touch: Ability to palpate both superficially and deeply and to discriminate tactile sensations. - Ability to speak, write and understand English fluently. - Emotional Demand: Sufficient emotional stability to perform under stress produced by both academic study and the necessity of performing health care in real patient situations while being observed by the instructors and other health care personnel.